ccloli/E-Hentai-Downloader/README.md

 - TrixIE (for IE) is too old and its `GM_xhr` cannot handle large content, so we won't support it
 - Single-thread download mode is removed in 1.18, if you need it, roll back to [old version](https://github.com/ccloli/E-Hentai-Downloader/releases/tag/v1.17.4)
 - You can also have a look at [E-Hentai Image Viewing Limits](https://github.com/ccloli/E-Hentai-Downloader/wiki/E%E2%88%92Hentai-Image-Viewing-Limits)
 - Most of archive may have a torrent download.
-You can download archive with torrent to get stable download experience, get bonus content (most in cosplay gallery), earn GP and credit, and reduce the pressure of E-Hentai original servers (though it's a P2P site).
+You can download archive with torrent to get stable download experience, get bonus content (most in cosplay gallery), earn GP and credit, and reduce the pressure of E-Hentai original servers (though it's a P2P site)

 ## Warning And Limitation